rlivings39/learning-ai/pytorch-intro/README.md

 The range of this quantized value is $(q_{min}, q_{max}) = (-sz, s(2^b - 1 - z))$.
 The range inducing a **clipping error**.
 The range can be increased by increasing $s$ at the expense of increasing the **rounding error** which is $[-\frac{1}{2}s, \frac{1}{2}s]$.

+**Symmetric uniform quantization** restricts `z` to 0 and requires choosing a signed or unsigned interpretation based on the necessary operations.

+There is a question of how many different quantizations should be done.
+Per-tensor quantization is common where each tensor (i.e. weights and activations).
+Finer granularity can be used to improve accuracy at the expense of more bookkeeping and computation.

+Quantized inference can be done on dedicated hardware or simulated on general-purpose hardware to test the effects.

+Quantization is ideally applied after non-linearities to avoid extra work but hardware may not always support this.

+Homogeneous bit-width is usually chosen.
+One can choose symmetric or asymmetric quantization and the appropriate granularity such as per-tensor or per-channel.

 ## Using this repo

 * Activate the `venv`: `source .env/bin/activate` or `source .env/bin/activate.fish`